NewsPublished 11 December 2019

 Are you interested in expanding fundamental knowledge about biological life by being part of an innovative, multi-disciplinary, international research collaboration?
 Or are you an early career scientist seeking to change your field of research?
 This could be made possible by applying for an HFSP grant or fellowship.

 The Human Frontier Science Program (HFSP) funds innovative basic research into fundamental biological problems with an emphasis on leading-edge approaches involving scientific exchanges across national and disciplinary boundaries.
-It is also highly supportive of young teams, and of providing training opportunities for bright young researchers to work in some of the world’s best laboratories.
+It is also highly supportive of early career researchers, and of providing training opportunities for bright young researchers to work in some of the world’s best laboratories.

 Founded in 1989, HFSP encourages scientists from fields such as physics, mathematics, chemistry, computer science, bioinformatics, nanoscience, engineering and biology to come together to open up new approaches to understanding complex biological systems.
 Benefits of this programme can be seen through alumni achievements: 28 Nobel laureates have been funded by HFSP.